 The Best Whole30 Snacks

-While snacking isn't encouraged on Whole30, the program does recognize that sometimes it's necessary to eat between meals.
-If you find yourself needing a snack, aim to eat something satisfying that contains a protein, a fat and a carb.
+But the program does recognize that it's sometimes necessary to eat between meals, per the Whole30 website.
+If you find yourself needing a snack, aim to eat a food or mini meal that contains protein, fat and carbs, such as:

 - A hard-boiled egg